-All subject access requests should be made in writing and sent to the email or postal addresses shown in Part 11.
-To make this as easy as possible for you, a Subject Access Request Form is available for you to use.
+All subject access requests should be made in writing and sent to the email or postal addresses shown in Part 17.
+To make this as easy as possible for you, a Subject Access Request Form is available for you to use which can be found here.
 You do not have to use this form, but it is the easiest way to tell us everything we need to know to respond to your request as quickly as possible.

 There is not normally any charge for a subject access request.
 If your request is ‘manifestly unfounded or excessive’ (for example, if you make repetitive requests) a fee may be charged to cover our administrative costs in responding.